 Master of Science in Coastal Marine and Wetland Studies Kathryn Greiner-Ferris

 Master of Science in Information Systems Technology Hope Epton

 Master of Science in Sport Management Taylor Allman

 Recognitions and Awards

 In addition to the departmental awards, others students recognized at the Honors Convocation include the following:

-The primary mission of the Honors Program at Coastal Carolina University is to encourage and assist honors students in developing reasoning, intellectual, leadership, decision-making, organizational and social skills through high-quality, challenging classroom instruction and participation in community service projects.
+The primary mission of the Honors College at Coastal Carolina University is to encourage and assist honors students in developing reasoning, intellectual, leadership, decision-making, organizational and social skills through high-quality, challenging classroom instruction and participation in community service projects.

 The focus of the Dyer Institute for Leadership and Public Policy is to engage students in active learning opportunities where they may gain knowledge in various areas of policy research.
 The goal is to provide students with experience that will connect academic theory to practice as well as foster the importance of civic-minded citizens.